YvosOnTheHub/LabNetApp/Kubernetes_v4/Scenarios/Scenario14/1_Network_Management/README.md

 # SCENARIO 14.1: ONTAP Network Management
 #########################################################################################

-The configuration for the pre-existing SVM (_nfs_svm1_) is fully open.
+The configuration for the pre-existing SVM (_nfs_svm_) is fully open.
 You can mount resources from anywhere in the lab & also connect with SSH from anywhere.

 Examples ran from the host RHEL6, which is outside of the Kubernetes cluster.
 You can perfectly well connect through SSH: